Alternative medicine (1)

 Nerve damage (neuropathy) can be caused by many conditions, including:

 - Diabetes.
-High blood sugar levels, common in diabetes, can damage nerves throughout the body, but the first symptom typically is numbness and pain in the hands and feet.
+High blood sugar levels, common in diabetes, can damage nerves throughout your body.
+The first symptom generally is numbness and pain in your hands and feet (diabetic neuropathy).

 - Chemotherapy.
-Some chemotherapy drugs can damage nerves, causing pain and numbness that typically begin in the tips of your toes and fingers.
+Some chemotherapy drugs can damage nerves, causing pain and numbness that generally begin in the tips of your toes and fingers (neuropathy).

 - Herniated disk.
 Nerve damage can occur if a herniated disk in your spine squeezes a nerve passing through your vertebrae too tightly.